zuzanna01/zuzanna01/README.md

-# Welcome to my GitHub Profile 👋
+# Welcome to my GitHub Profile

 I am a third year student at the Warsaw University of Technology and looking for my first commercial experience in IT. :computer:

-On my profile you will find many programs related to medicine field cause I am studying biomedical engineering.	:mechanical_arm:
+On my profile you will find many programs related to medicine field cause I am studying biomedical engineering.

 ## Working with:
 <div>